dreadflopp/dreads_modlist_patches/README.md

 1. Right click in the mods section of Mod Organizer 2.
 1. Select *All Mods/Create empty mod*.
-1. Name the mod folder.
+1. Name the mod.

-Repeat step 1-3 above and create the following mod folders:
+Repeat step 1-3 above and create the following empty mods:

 * TextGen_Output
 * DynDOLOD_Output